gomorpheus/morpheus-docs/release_notes/current.rst

 Appliance & Agent Updates
 =========================

+:Appliance: - The local code repository path has been moved from ``/var/opt/morpheus/morpheus-ui/repo`` to ``/var/opt/morpheus/morpheus-local/repo`` to reduce potential shared storage issues and performance restrictions.
+The reconfigure process creates the folders and sets the paths in application.yml, no manual intervention is needed unless symlinks exist on ``/var/opt/morpheus/morpheus-ui/repo/git`` which will need to be removed prior to reconfiguring 5.3.2.
+The old ``/var/opt/morpheus/morpheus-ui/repo`` path will be automatically deleted in a future release but can be manually recursivly deleted at any time for storage recursively.
-:Openstack: OpenStack v2 Identity API will be deprecated in v5.2.9 and will be removed in v5.3.3
+:Openstack: - OpenStack v2 Identity API will be deprecated in v5.2.9 and will be removed in v5.3.3